-Make a faux barn wood Christmas tree skirt box for about $4!
+Make a faux barn wood Christmas tree collar in an hour for under $10.

 That pretty wood tree stand?
 It’s made of cardboard and paper!
 The whole thing took about half an hour to make and cost me $4!
 And it is shockingly realistic.

 Here’s how you can make your own “wooden” Christmas tree box stand.

 Step 1.
 Gather materials.
 You’ll need a giant cardboard box, a utility knife, a hot glue gun, a big binder clip and some wood-look bulletin board paper.
 Here are the best paper options I’ve found:

 Most craft stores and teacher supply stores carry several varieties of bulletin board paper, so you can definitely check in-store to see the designs in person.
 Just look in the teacher supply aisle.

 Step 2.
 Make a box.
 Measure the height from the floor to the bottom branches of your Christmas tree.
 Then measure the width of the tree stand.
 Cut the cardboard to fit, like this:

 This base doesn’t have a top or a bottom so that you can just slide it around the tree base without having to lift the tree into the box.
 It makes it super easy to use.